CoffeeAnon/awesome-fits-eve/vedmak_nano_xlasb.md

 ## Notes

 Requires cap drugs.
-Halcyon is best, mindlink
+Halcyon is best, mindlink. overclocker is good to.

 ## EFT